AmgiOS/babyfeed-privacy/terms.md

 ### 8.1 "AS IS" Provision

-BabyFeed is provided "AS IS" and "AS AVAILABLE" without warranties:
+FeedEase is provided "AS IS" and "AS AVAILABLE" without warranties:

 - ❌ No warranty of uninterrupted service
 - ❌ No warranty of error-free operation